House windows

 Before you decide on a contents insurance policy, always check:

-• The excess you would be required to pay.
+• The amount you would need to pay as excess.
 This is the first part of any successful claim that you will be financially liable for.
 Compulsory excesses start at around £100, and if you opt to pay a voluntary excess on top (for example, £50, making your total liability £150), you may see a small reduction in the cost of your contents insurance

 • If you have to specify high value items.
-If you have more valuable items that you wish to cover then you may be required, by the insurance company, to list the items separately as single, high value items.
-Or you may be required to take out a specialist high value contents insurance policy.
+If you have more valuable items to cover, the insurance company may require you to list them separately as high-value items.
+Alternatively, they may ask you to take out a specialist high-value contents insurance policy.
 It depends on the insurer you choose

 • What sort of cover you have for your items.
 For example, are money and credit cards covered away from home?
-If you have a pedal bike, will it be covered, etc.?
+If you have a pedal bike, will your policy cover it, etc.?

 One of the most common failings when arranging any kind of contents insurance, for both owner-occupiers and tenants alike, is underinsuring.
 This means the total sum insured is insufficient to cover the repair or placement of lost or damaged items.